 The Collection of Mammals is accredited by the American Society of Mammalogists, Systematic Collections Committee.
 Almost half of the collection is of species from Texas.
 However, significant holdings are also represented from Mexico (3,600 specimens), Guyana (200) and the Galapagos Islands, seaward of Ecuador (300).

 Recent field studies in Sulawesi, Indonesia and several U.S. states, including Arizona, New Mexico, Montana and Oregon, have added specimens to the collection.

 Data for specimens in the Collection of Mammals is entered in Arctos.
 Selected information from the database is searchable through our web interface.
 Although every effort is made to ensure the accuracy of catalogue information, researchers should verify information before use or publication.
 For additional information not provided through the searchable web interface, or if you have questions, please contact the curator.

 The collection is available for study by all qualified visitors who set up an appointment or request a loan.

-Requests for loans from recognized institutions will be honored.
-Requests must be in writing from the researcher borrowing the material.
-Loans are made for a period of one year with extensions possible by written request.
-No destructive sampling is permitted without prior consent.
+Loan requests to the curator must be in writing from the researcher borrowing the material.
+Loans are made for a period of six months with extensions possible by written request.
+Destructive sampling requests will be considered by the curator.